bfeif/personal-website/content/posts/refactoring-a-data-scientists-survival-guide.md

 **Bad Code Smell**: Duplicated Code
 **Refactoring Motif**: Pull Up Method

-Imagine you are trying to compare the performance of `Adaboost` vs `RandomForest` on the famous [Kaggle Titanic Competition](https://www.kaggle.com/competitions/titanic):
+Imagine you are trying to compare the performance of `Adaboost` versus `RandomForest` on the famous [Kaggle Titanic Competition](https://www.kaggle.com/competitions/titanic):

 ```python
 import pandas as pd